 Founded in 1974, the AZTLAN Dance Company has enriched audiences through annual theatrical dance production seasons and creative cultural workshops.
-The AZTLAN Dance Company is guided by our mission to establish a stable and conducive environment for creating, preserving and presenting dance projects that reflect and inspire the communities within which we works.
+The AZTLAN Dance Company is guided by our unyeilding mission to establish a stable and conducive environment for creating, preserving and presenting dance that reflect and inspire the communities within which we works.
 Through our work AZTLAN promotes greater intercultural, cross-generational understanding and appreciation of Indo/Xicano/Latino dance arts.
-AZTLAN creates dance that imagines a future informed by the past, in the present.
+AZTLAN creates in the present dance that imagines a future informed by the past.

 AZTLAN is the mythical homeland of our Native American forefathers.
 It is considered the extension of land that spans from Alaska along the pacific coast of U.S. through Colorado, Texas and into the valley of Mexico.
 The native American people of this land once shared language and numerous cultural beliefs.
 The values that have existed through the ages are respected and shared as the heritage of our Native American forefathers.
 AZTLAN remains the symbol and icon of cultural identity for the native people of the US Southwest and Mexico.

 AZTLAN Dance Company

-Dazzling audiences in Austin and throughout the world, the Aztlan Dance Company is bold and fearless in creating innovative work in dance that challenges tradition(s), expanding theatrical space in order to narrate our cultural experiences and expressive realities.
-AZTLAN’s signature blend of dance fuses indigenous, folk, and contemporary Latin forms into rich moving dialogues that speak beyond our present.
+Dazzling audiences in Austin and throughout the world, the AZTLAN Dance Company is bold and fearless in creating innovative work in dance that challenges tradition(s), expanding theatrical space in order to narrate our cultural experiences and expressive realities.
+AZTLAN’s signature blend of dance fuses indigenous, folk, and contemporary forms into rich moving storytelling that speak beyond our present.
 Whether presenting traditional or the exciting AZTLAN New-Works dance repertorio, the AZTLAN Dance Company is committed to promoting cultural understanding and celebration of American cultural diversity.

 If you haven’t seen us yet ...